whatisthejava/versioning-with-external-aliases/Readme.md

         }

 ````
-This code allows a v4 schema to accept a v1 or v2 or v3 or v4 schema string and it will return a v5 object.
+This code allows a v5 API to accept a v1 or v2 or v3 or v4 schema string and it will return a v5 object.
 This allows us to convert a v3 ProcessSchema into a v5 ProcessSchema